 - Payment gateway.
 It can be used to pay for new supplies, make refunds, etc.

-Most often Inventory Management isn’t something that works by itself.
+Most often, Inventory Management isn’t something that just works by itself though.

 It can include features to manage warehouses, distribution processes, supply, manufacturing, and other flows which makes it a bit more complex yet much more functional.